Piccadilly line: Westward extensions

 The Hounslow West (then Hounslow Barracks) extension of the Piccadilly line, together with the Uxbridge extension, aimed to improve services on the District line which at the time were serving both branches from Acton Town (then Mill Hill Park).
 The Uxbridge extension followed along existing routes on the DR and Met.
-The DR opened a short spur from Ealing Common to South Harrow in June 1903.
+The DR opened a spur from Ealing Common to South Harrow in June 1903.
 The Met opened its extension to Uxbridge in July 1904.
 Through trains of the DR were eventually extended to Uxbridge on 1 March 1910, henceforth sharing tracks with the Met between Rayners Lane and Uxbridge.

-The viaduct from Studland Road (now Studland Street) Junction west of Hammersmith to Turnham Green was quadrupled on 3 November 1911.
+The viaduct from Studland Road Junction west of Hammersmith to Turnham Green was quadrupled on 3 November 1911.
 The London and South Western Railway (L&SWR) used the northern pair of tracks while the District Railway used the southern pair.
 The LER proposed an extension in November 1912 to Richmond due to available capacity to the west and the fact that passenger interchanges were large at Hammersmith.
 It would connect with the L&SWR tracks at Turnham Green.
-It was approved as the London Electric Railway Act, 1913 on 15 August 1913, but World War I resulted in no works done on the extension.
-A Parliamentary report of 1919 recommended through running to Richmond and Ealing.
+It was approved as the London Electric Railway Act 1913 (3 & 4 Geo.
+5. c. xcvii) on 15 August 1913, but World War I resulted in no works done on the extension.
+A parliamentary report of 1919 recommended through running to Richmond and Ealing.
 The Richmond extension plan was revived in 1922 by Lord Ashfield, the Underground's chairman.
 It was decided that the Piccadilly line extension was favourable over the CLR's as it was cheaper and had more capacity available.
 By 1925, the District line was running out of capacity west of Hammersmith, where services were headed to South Harrow, Hounslow Barracks, Richmond and Ealing Broadway.
 Demand was also low on the South Harrow branch because of infrequent services and competition among other rail lines in the vicinity of each station.
 This prompted the Piccadilly line extension to be an express service between Hammersmith and Acton Town, with the future Heathrow Airport extension safeguarded in 40 years' time.
 The Piccadilly line would run on the inner pair of tracks, and the District line on the outer.
 Permission was granted to quadruple tracks to Acton Town in 1926 in conjunction with permit renewal for the extension.
 The Richmond extension never happened, but provisions allocated would allow this option to be revisited later.
 Extensions would instead be to Hounslow Barracks and South Harrow, taking over DR services to the latter, with an estimated cost of £2.3 million.
 In 1930, unsuccessful negotiations were made between LER and the Met to extend Piccadilly line trains to Rayners Lane for passengers to change trains.